Bhat-Priyanka/AI_Projects/Prompt_Engineering_For_Business.md

-# Best practices for writing prompts for business application:
+# Best practices for writing prompts for business applications:

 ## Examples:
-# Craft a prompt to summarize the product description
+### Craft a prompt to summarize the product description:
 prompt = f"""
 Summarize the product description delimited by triple backticks, in at most five bullet points.
  ```{product_description}```